mprevorovsky/crossroad/README.md

 - There is a simple red-green traffic light at each road.
 - Green interval durations are set independently for each route (pair of directions): NORTH-SOUTH (X1) and WEST-EAST (X2).
 Only one route is active (green) at any given time.
 - each road has its specific rate of incoming cars per minute (A1, A2, A3, A4)
-- It takes S1 seconds for a car to drive through the crossroad (always following a straight route).
+- It takes S1 seconds for a car to drive through the crossroad (cars always follow a straight route).

 No other properties, behaviour or components are taken into account for simplicity.